kkeshavpareekk/kkeshavpareekk/README.md

 - 👋 Hi, I’m @kkeshavpareekk
 - 👀 I’m interested in Blockchain and Building Decentralised Application.
 - 🌱 I’m currently learning MERN STACK.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 Dm me - twitter.com/kkeshavpareekk

 <!---
 kkeshavpareekk/kkeshavpareekk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.